kevroletin/tshsh/doc/features.md

 ## C-z to switch between interactive shells

 Here we hit Ctrl+z a couple of times to switch between python and zsh.
-Note:
-`KeyboardInterrupt` message in python repl is an artifact of a demo (because we send Ctrl-c press to force python repl to redraw its prompt).

 By itself, this feature is not very impressive.
 Usually, one can press `Ctrl+z` to suspend python repl and then type `%` to resume it afterward.